 The Coastal Route on Oregon RV Rentals

 Exploring the Beaver State can be a straightforward business especially if you stick to the well-traveled road of Oregon coast or the north-south axis which parallels the Cascades.
 You fly directly to Portland on the north, pick up your Oregon RV rentals there, and drive all the way south via Interstate 5, in effect passing by all of Oregon’s major cities, or pick the equally scenic coastal route using US Highway 101.

 Portland, Oregon is a pleasant city to arrive at because of its forward-thinking urban planning.
 Despite being the most populous city of the state; it is very laid back, spacious and environmentally conscious, deserving of its distinction as one of the greenest cities in the world.
 It is also renowned for its numerous rose gardens, adding romance to an already charming city framed by the majestic Mount Hood.

-From Portland, retrace the journey of Lewis and Clark on your Oregon motorhome rental to the mouth of the Columbia River 84 miles northwest.
+From Portland, retrace the journey of Lewis and Clark on your motorhome rental to the mouth of the Columbia River 84 miles northwest.
 Drive further to the east to the coast of Astoria for sweeping views of the Pacific thrashing at the rugged coastline below.
 Should you decide to take the coastal route, there are plenty of diversions along the way for the next 300 miles, including the picturesque Haystack Rock at Cannon Beach, the Three Capes Scenic Drive, Yaquina Head Outstanding Natural Area for bird-watching and Cape Perpetua for more dramatic rock formations.

 At the end of your trip, you will be rewarded with swim-able beaches and inspiring sunset views at the suitably named city of Gold Beach.

 Crater Lake National Park and the Cascades